 The Elecraft KH1, which was designed specifically for handheld, pedestrian-mobile operation, features CW-only coverage of 40, 30, 20, 17, and 15m; an internal ATU that matches a 4' whip on 15, 17, and 20m; six CW keyer memories; and built-in automatic logging of field QSOs.
 These features, when combined with the transceiver's very small size, very low weight, and very low power consumption, make the KH1 an extraordinary field radio.

 The KH1 is equipped with a socket for an external DC source that can be used to power the KH1 and to safely charge the internal battery.
-If an external power source is connected, the KH1 draws power from the source with higher voltage.
+If an internal battery is installed and an external power source is connected, the KH1 draws power from the source with the higher voltage.

-A counterpoise wire is required when one operates using the 4' whip; the KH1 Edgewood package, and the KHATU1 Internal Automatic Antenna Tuner, if it is ordered separately, comes with a very rugged 13' drag-wire for use on 15, 17, and 20m and the AXE1 40m Antenna Extender comes with a rugged 33' drag-wire for use on 30 and 40m.
+A counterpoise wire is required when one operates using the 4' whip; the KH1 Edgewood package comes with a very rugged 13' drag-wire for use on 15, 17, and 20m and the AXE1 40m Antenna Extender comes with a rugged 33' drag-wire for use on 30 and 40m.

 For handheld, pedestrian-mobile operation with my KH1, the KH1 Micro Travel Kit includes a Tufteln KH1 Antenna Angle Adapter (link) which places the KH1 at a 30° angle when the 4' whip is held vertically, allowing for easier and better CW keying of the handheld transceiver.
 (I like the way this red adapter looks on the radio so much that I leave it installed on my KH1 almost all of the time.)